bobdmv/Coding-Rules/C++/C++_Coding_Rules.md

 #### 2.3.3.
 Keywords

-Keywords “else”, “while” and “catch” should be always on a new line.
+Keywords `else`, `while` and `catch` should be always on a new line.

 #### 2.3.4.
 Switch statements

-Switch statements should follow above rules. "break" keyword should be inside braces.
+Switch statements should follow above rules. `break` keyword should be inside braces.

 ```C++
 switch (condition)